dudgns128/webos-gardening/gardening_react/README.md

    emulator           developer@127.0.0.1:6622 ssh        ose
    ```

+**Note:** The ssh user of the installed emulator is root and the password is empty (just type 'Enter')

 4. To verify the devices that are already set up, use the following command:
    ```sh
    ares-install --device-list
    ```

 <br/>This will list all the devices that have been set up and are ready for development.<br/>

 ## Deployment Script: deploy.sh